microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-discardcheckout.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 This action releases a previous [Check-out](driveitem-checkout.md) on a driveItem resource.
+Any changes done to the item while it was checked out are discarded.
+It most be called by the same user that performed the checkout or with application permissions.

 ## Permissions